mdn/interactive-examples/CONTRIBUTING-CSS.md

 </section>
 ```

-The first thing to note is that the `section` element has a `data-property` attribute whose value is the name of the property, `border-radius` in this case.
-The editor uses this to test whether the user's browser supports the property.
+The first thing to note is that the `section` element has a `data-property` attribute whose value is a space-separated list of CSS properties.
+Usually you'll just set this to the name of the property, `border-radius` in this case.
+The editor uses `data-property` to test whether the user's browser supports the property.
 If it doesn't, then an interactive example won't work, and we just display the CSS options without their output.
 If you know that the example property has good cross-browser support, you can omit this attribute (for example, the `border-radius` example could certainly omit it).
+If your example needs to use prefixed properties, you might want to supply multiple properties in `data-property`: see [Supporting prefixed properties](#supporting-prefixed-properties).

 Next, we have three `div` elements, one for each example CSS choice.
 You can choose which option will be shown at first by setting the `initial-choice` attribute to `true` (only one choice should have this).